factor-io/connector-pagerduty/README.md

 ##Usage

 ####Incident Actions
-• create
+• create<br />
-• retrieve
+• retrieve<br />
-• acknowledge
+• acknowledge<br />
-• resolve
+• resolve<br />

 ####Listener
+The listener can be configured to load new incident reports as often as you like.

 ##Testing